-Students may be admitted to vocational programs at Coahoma Junior College if they are interested in the trades.
+Students may be admitted to vocational programs at Coahoma Community College if they are interested in the trades.
 High school graduation or satisfactory scores on the General Education Development test are not required.
 However, a transcript or record of previous education training is required.
 Students who enroll in barbering and cosmetology are required to have completed the tenth grade.
 Those students who meet the admission requirements for the academic and technical programs also meet the admission requirements for vocational programs.
+Students enrolled in vocational courses will be provisionally admitted until they have taken the TABE test.

-Applicants may be admitted to vocational programs after they have provided the Office of Admissions and Records with a completed application form and an official transcript or record of previous education and training.
+Applicants may be admitted to vocational programs after they have provided the Office of Admissions and Records with a completed application R form and an official transcript or record of previous education and training.